Hamiltonian stochastic Lie systems and applications: Superposition rules and stochastic Lie systems

+and the hypothesis on $\{Y_1,\dotsc, Y_\kappa\}$ that they span an involutive distribution\footnote{In \cite[Theorem~3.1]{LO09}, it is stated that $\{Y_1,\ldots,Y_\kappa\}$ span an involutive distribution, i.e. $[Y_i,Y_j]=\sum_{k=1}^\kappa f_{ijk}Y_k$ for suitable functions $f_{ijk}$ with $i,j,k=1,\ldots,r$.
+The proof also notes that $\{Y_1,\ldots,Y_r\}$ are `in involution,' again meaning they span an involutive distribution.
+This terminology may be misleading, as in some references `vector fields in involution' is used to mean that the vector fields commute.} imply by the classical Fr\"obenius theorem that

-is integrable.'' \end{quote} which is false.
-Let us explain the mistake and build a counterexample.
-Our counterexample will be relevant as it will show that certain stochastic differential equations in the It\^{o} approach are not stochastic Lie systems and do not accept a superposition rule.
-Note that $k$ is the smallest integer so that the vector fields $ {Y}^{[k]}_1,\ldots, {Y}^{[k]}_r$ are linearly independent at a generic point in $M^k$.
+is integrable.'' \end{quote} which is incorrect.
+Let us explain the mistake and provide a counterexample.
+Our counterexample will be relevant because it will show that certain stochastic differential equations in the It\^{o} approach are not stochastic Lie systems and do not admit a superposition rule.